Home Inspector Income by State: What Inspectors Actually Earn in 2026

 National Income Overview

-According to aggregated data from BLS, industry surveys, and inspection business reports, here's the national income picture for 2026:
+According to aggregated data from the U.S. Bureau of Labor Statistics (BLS), industry surveys, and inspection business reports, here's the national income picture for 2026:

 Income Percentile Annual Income Weekly Inspections